5f0ne/autoappanalysis/README.md

 # Usage

-Create a config file like the following schema:
+Create a config file with the following schema:

 ```json
 // config.json